inpsyde/multilingual-press/readme.txt

 == Description ==
 By using the powerful WordPress Multilingual-Press plugin it´s much easier to build multilingual sites and run them with WordPress' multisite feature.
-To get going with this plugin, you need to setup a WordPress multisite installation first
-(check the Codex for more infos on this topic: http://codex.wordpress.org/Create_A_Network).
+To get going with this plugin, you need to setup a WordPress multisite installation first.
+Check the Codex for more infos on this topic: codex.wordpress.org/Create_A_Network](http://codex.wordpress.org/Create_A_Network).
 Each site/blog can then be attributed to a different language.
 Simply write a post or page in one language and Multilingual-Press will automatically create a duplication of it in the other sites/blogs.
 These new posts and pages are interlinked and are easily accessible via the post/page editor screen - you can switch